-Officer or Regional Water Board: (a) where use of a backhoe is impractical because of access, (b) when necessary only to verify conditions expected on the basis of prior soils investigations, or (c) when done in connection with geologic investigations.
+Augered test holes shall be an acceptable alternative, upon determination of the responsible regulatory agency: (a) where use of a backhoe is impractical because of access or because of the fragile nature of the soils, (b) when necessary only to very conditions expected on the basis of prior soils investigations, or (c) when done in connection with geologic investigations.
 Where this method is employed, three test holes in the primary disposal field and three in the replacement area shall be required.